 Sicily is where we properly fell in love with Italy.
 In a small area, you have some stunning old towns, beautiful islands, Roman ruins, volcanos, and more.

 If you are wondering where to go on holiday in Italy with a baby, and want to experience a little bit if everything that Italy has to offer, then you won’t go far wrong by choosing Sicily for your vacation.
-Our favourite places were Ragusa, Siracusa and the Aeolian Islands.
+Our favourite places were Ragusa, Siracusa, and the Aeolian Islands. read more in our guide to Sicily with a baby.

 If you fancy heading to the mountains with your little one then the Dolomites is one of the most spectacular mountain ranges around.
 We chose to base ourselves in the Val Gardena so that we could easily access the high areas using cable cars.

 This meant that we could still access amazing scenery but on slightly shorter hikes than we would have taken otherwise.
-It is also a good base if you are travelling by public transport.
+It is a good choice if you are visiting Italy with a newborn baby since they will still be nice and light! (we use this baby carrier as part of our travel gear).

 Wherever you stay, you will find our baby sleep tips helpful.